 Yvonne has advised the UK and regional governments on Black and minority ethnic and women’s enterprise and was included in the Nat West Top 100 Women in Social Enterprise (WISE) group in 2018.
 She has also been on the board of a number of charitable trusts and is a Fellow of the Institute for Learning (FIfL), a Fellow of the Royal Society of Arts (RSA) and a Churchill Fellow (CF).

 Dame Vivian is an alumna of Harvard College and Harvard Business School.
 She has also been awarded an Honorary Doctorate of Law from the University of Warwick, an Honorary Doctorate from the University of York and an Honorary Fellowship from University College London (UCL).
-She was made Dame Commander of the Order of the British Empire in the Queen’s 2018 New Year Honours for ‘services to the economy and to women in business’.
+She was made a Dame Commander of the Order of the British Empire in the Queen’s 2018 New Year Honours for services to the economy and women in business.

 Kwame Kwei Armah OBE is Artistic Director of the Young Vic theatre.
 He was Artistic Director of Baltimore Centerstage (2011- 2018) and Artistic Director of the Festival of Black Arts and Culture, Senegal (2010), where he wrote and directed the opening ceremony at Senghor stadium.
 As a playwright, Kwame was the first African Caribbean to have a play produced in London’s West End (Elmina’s Kitchen).
 His triptych of plays was produced at the National Theatre, where he later created the online resource The Black Play Archive.
 Kwame was Chancellor of the University of the Arts, London (2010 – 2015).
 He is a Trustee of the Tate, a Patron of Ballet Black, and The Black Cultural Archives, Chair of Warwick Arts Centre Advisory Board and Fellow of Lady Margaret Hall, Oxford University.
 Kwame was awarded an OBE for Services to Drama in 2011, and in 2020 listed as one of 100 Great Black Britons.